willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 Unencrypted secret: `recapcha40charactersecretKeyasdf12345xx0`

-Encrypt the reCaptcha **SECRET** site key (not the siteKey) using the Staticman API bridge /encrypt/ endpoint.
+Encrypt the reCaptcha **SECRET** key (not the siteKey) using the Staticman API bridge /encrypt/ endpoint.
 To encrypt, assemble the following URL and put it into a browser,

 General form,